By Akihiro Usui

 What is groupay - Adjust Split Bill?

-groupay is a lifestyle application for iOS and Android that automates expense splitting and settlement for group events.
+Groupay is a lifestyle application for iOS and Android that automates shared expense reconciliation for group events and travel.

 Current Momentum